Symptoms Of Ketosis And Diabetic Ketoacidosis Warning Signs

 People on diets like the ketogenic diet or Atkins diet cut down carb intake and switch to a diet that’s high in protein and fat instead.
 This sets your body up for ketosis, which is intended to help with weight loss.
 Some studies have even found that ketosis can help lower levels of blood glucose, low-density lipoprotein cholesterol, and triglycerides, besides bringing down body weight and body mass index.2 Mild ketosis has also been explored for its therapeutic applications in diseases associated with free radical damage, hypoxia (oxygen deficiency in tissues), and insulin resistance.3

-There Are Still Some Side Effects: Early Signs Of Mild Nutritional Ketosis
+But There Are Still Some Side Effects Of Ketosis

 When you are on a low-carb diet or haven’t eaten for a long time, the body undergoes ketosis and you may experience some side effects.4 These are usually temporary and occur initially when your body is adjusting to burning fat and ketones instead of carbs.
 Some compare these ketosis symptoms to those you’d experience when you are coming down with flu, giving rise to the term “ketosis flu” or just “keto flu.”
 Look out for: